 We’ve stayed in all three towns.
 Ortisei is the most concentrated, so it has a village vibe with cafes and restaurants.
 Santa Cristina and Selva are both stretched out and don’t have a town center like Ortisei.
 But, hotels in Selva and Santa Cristina offer peace and quiet plus amazing views.
-Here are two hotels we highly recommend in Val Gardena for two different budgets.
+Here are the hotels we highly recommend in Val Gardena.

 Luxury accommodation in Santa Cristina

-Dorfhotel Beludai is located in Elysium, of that I’m certain.
+Dorfhotel Beludei is located in Elysium, of that I’m certain.
 Sorry, for all the heaven references in this post, but it is the Dolomites after all.

 When you do a lot of hiking in Val Gardena, then you really deserve three things: #1 excellent food, #2 rejuvenating wellness facilities, and #3 a comfortable room.
 Dorfhotel Beludei delivers all those things and more.

-If you stay at Dorfhotel Beludai, you can also join any scheduled guided hike for no extra charge.
+If you stay at Dorfhotel Beludei, you can also join any scheduled guided hike for no extra charge.
 The weekly schedule is posted near the entrance.

 Look for accommodation in Santa Cristina.